tritech-hackathon/hackoween-2018/README.md

 ```

 Next, connect your device and determine the name of the connected serial device.
-Edit the `solve.py` script accordingly and hack away!
+Edit the `solve.py` script accordingly (e.g. "COM15" for windows or "/dev/ttyUSB0" for Linux)

+Hack away!